CaptainCrowbar/prion-lib/rs-core/unit-test.md

 testing for object leaks, double destruction, and similar object accounting errors.
-A separate count is kept for each value type `T`; `count()` returns the current count, `reset()` sets it to zero (to simplify continued testing even if a leak is detected). `T` must be default constructible, copyable, and movable; the value of a moved-from object is reset to the default value. `T` can be `void` if no embedded value is required.
+A separate count is kept for each value type `T`; `count()` returns the current count, `reset()` sets it to zero (to simplify continued testing even if a leak is detected). `T` must be default constructible and movable, and copyable if `Copy` is true; the value of a moved-from object is reset to the default value. `T` can be `void` if no embedded value is required.